emilengler/arti/crates/arti/README.md

 ## Compile-time features

-`tokio` (default): Use the tokio runtime library as our backend.
+`tokio` (default) -- Use the tokio runtime library as our backend.

-`async-std`: Use the async-std runtime library as our backend.
+`async-std` -- Use the async-std runtime library as our backend.
 This feature has no effect unless building with `--no-default-features` to disable tokio.